-Supplies Distributors has a short-term credit facility with IBM Credit LLC to finance its distribution of IPS products in the United States, providing financing for eligible IPS inventory and certain receivables up to \$30.5 million through its expiration in March 2010.
-As of December 31, 2009, Supplies Distributors had \$4.0 million of available credit under this facility.
+Supplies Distributors has a short-term credit facility with IBM Credit LLC to finance its distribution of IPS products in the United States, providing financing for eligible IPS inventory and certain receivables up to \$30.5 million through its expiration in March 2011.
+As of December 31, 2010, Supplies Distributors had \$2.9 million of available credit under this facility.
 The credit facility contains cross default provisions, various restrictions upon the ability of Supplies Distributors to, among others, merge, consolidate, sell assets, incur indebtedness, make loans and payments to related parties (including entities directly or indirectly owned by PFSweb, Inc.), provide guarantees, make investments and loans, pledge assets, make changes to capital stock ownership structure and pay dividends, as well as financial covenants, such as annualized revenue to working capital, net profit after tax to revenue, and total liabilities to tangible net worth, as defined, and are secured by certain of the assets of Supplies Distributors, as well as a collateralized guaranty of PFSweb.
-Additionally, PFS is required to maintain a minimum Subordinated Note receivable balance from Supplies Distributors of \$5.0 million and a minimum shareholders' equity of \$18.0 million.

-Borrowings under the credit facility accrue interest, after a defined free financing period, at prime rate plus 0.5% (3.75% as of both December 31, 2009 and 2008).
+Additionally, PFS is required to maintain a minimum Subordinated Note receivable balance from Supplies Distributors of \$3.5 million and a minimum shareholders' equity of \$18.0 million.
+Borrowings under the credit facility accrue interest, after a defined free financing period, at prime rate plus 0.5% (3.75% as of both December 31, 2010 and 2009).
 The facility also includes a monthly service fee.

-On March 25, 2010, Supplies Distributors entered into an amended credit facility with IBM Credit LLC, which extends the termination date through April 2011, modifies certain financial covenants and reduces the minimum Subordinated Note balance to \$3.5 million.
+On March 30, 2011, Supplies Distributors entered into an amended credit facility with IBM Credit LLC, which reduces the financing maximum to \$25.0 million and extends the termination date through March 2012.
 Given the structure of this facility and as outstanding balances, which represent inventory purchases, are repaid within twelve months, the Company has classified the outstanding amounts under this facility as accounts payable in the consolidated balance sheets.